 DID YOU THINK THAT TRAVEL IN TIBET HAD TO INVOLVE ROUGHING IT?

-Hi, I’m Becky, Beyond The Clouds’ administrator, but currently out in Tibet exploring and checking out some new destinations for our tours.
-Here’s my experience at the beautiful Norden Camp in eastern Tibet, a stunning spot I’m already planning my next trip to!
+Becky our Beyond The Clouds’ administrator explored Tibet and checked out some new destinations for our tours.
+Here’s her experience at the beautiful Norden Camp in eastern Tibet, a stunning spot which she is already planning her next trip to!